The Algorithms logo

 Check if three points are collinear or not.

-1- Create tow vectors AB and AC.
+1- Create two vectors AB and AC.

 4- If the length is zero then the points are collinear, else they are not.